 I topped my pasta Alfredo with cavolo nero and cherry tomatoes – I like the way the acidity and sweetness of tomatoes cuts through the creaminess of the Alfredo sauce and I always try to include something leafy and green with my meals – goodness, how I love kale!
 They were very gently fried together in a little olive oil with some salt and a little black pepper.
 You could stir them through your pasta but I plonked them on top because they look so pretty!

 If you’re new to vegan cooking the only ingredient here that you may not have come across is nutritional yeast.
 Nutritional yeast is the (not so) secret magical vegan ingredient to add a savoury cheesy flavour to vegan food.
 I buy mine at my local wholefood shop but you can also buy it in Holland and Barrett or on line.
 I would thoroughly recommend that you invest in a pot of the lovely stuff and that you buy the one which contains B12 which is the only vitamin which can be tricky to find in a vegan diet – this and a jar of Marmite will sort you out!

 Apart from that, I think the rest of the ingredients should be pretty familiar to you all!
-I have used oat milk in my vegan Alfredo sauce to make it gluten free but you could use any plant milk in its place.
+I have used oat milk in my vegan Alfredo sauce but you could use any plant milk in its place.

 While this recipe is very simple, and you can make it using a food processor, you will only get the smooth creaminess with a high speed blender.
 A high speed blender is a really good investment if you are going to be cooking a lot of vegan meals.
 It’s great for soups, smoothies, sauces, spreads and dips and I use mine almost daily!